vpoluyaktov/gochess-board/tests/api/README.md

 # Go-Chess Scripts

-This directory contains utility scripts for testing and managing the go-chess application.
+This directory contains utility scripts for testing and managing the gochess-board application.

 ## test_api.sh (Backend & API Tests)

-Comprehensive test script for the go-chess server API.
+Comprehensive test script for the gochess-board server API.

 ### Features